 The west side of the island is the most popular side, as this is where the cliff side villas and great views are.
 The east side of the island has the beaches.
 There are so many great options to stay, it can be overwhelming to choose which one would be the best for you.
-Here’s a breakdown of the best areas to stay in Santorini, the best views of the caldera and the best place to stay in Santorini.
+Here’s a breakdown of the best places to stay in Santorini, the best views of the caldera and the best hotels in Santorini.

 Where to stay in Santorini